 Waggoner serves on the Board of Directors of SP+ and Daylight Transport.
 He is on the Northwestern University Business Advisory Committee for the Transportation Center and an advisor to the Center for Supply Chain Management at Marquette University.

 Expert, Autonomous Trucking

-The co-founder and CEO of Ike, a self-driving truck startup based in San Francisco.
+Alden Woodrow is the co-founder and CEO of Ike, a self-driving truck startup based in San Francisco.
 Ike's mission is to make trucks safer, truckers more valuable, and trucking more efficient..
-Alden has over a decade of experience developing automated technologies for power, aerospace and trucking.
-He most recently held senior product management roles at Uber’s Advanced Technologies Group (via Otto, acquired in 2016) and Google’s X lab (via Makani Power, acquired in 2013), and previously was an economic and environmental consultant on projects ranging from climate change policy to dog house manufacturing.
+Alden has over a decade of experience developing automated technologies for power, aerospace, and trucking.
+Alden most recently held senior product management roles at Uber’s Advanced Technologies Group (via Otto, acquired in 2016) and Google’s X lab (via Makani Power, acquired in 2013), and previously was an economic and environmental consultant on projects ranging from climate change policy to dog house manufacturing.
 Alden is a graduate of Middlebury College, and holds an MBA from UC Berkeley’s Haas School of Business with a focus on new product development.

 FreightWaves Industry Specialists

 CEO & Managing Director, FreightWaves / Managing Director, Blockchain in Transport Alliance (BiTA)